databendlabs/databend-go/README.md

 ```

 ## Connection Settings
-- host - the connect host that you can get from databend cloud as follows:
+- host - the connect host such as `tenant--warehousename.ch.datafusecloud.com` that you can get from databend cloud as follows:
 	<img width="1084" alt="image" src="https://user-images.githubusercontent.com/7600925/201461064-d503cfb3-43e0-4c7c-b270-2898452ebc8e.png">

-- username/password - auth credentials that you can get from databend cloud
+- username/password - auth credentials that you can get from databend cloud connect page as above
 - database - select the current default database